kanryu/qlanguageselector/README.md

 Each language is described in the ini file (usually "translations/languages.ini").

-Allow users of the application to add new languages without changing the source code.
+Allow users of your application to add new languages without changing the source code.

-When the application user selects the Language Menu, the QLanguageSelector automatically sets the new QTranslator to qApp and replaces the language resources of the application.
+When your application user selects the Language Menu, the QLanguageSelector automatically sets the new QTranslator to qApp and replaces the language resources of your application.

 Eventually the languageChanged signal is emitted and you can handle additional change events.